erin2722/erin2722/README.md

+SWE at Braintrust

+Formally:

 SWE at MongoDB on the Networking & Observability team for the core database.

-Formally:

 🔧 Head of Engineering at Columbia Daily Spectator, where I led a team that built and launched https://www.columbiaspectator.com/.